 Values & Ethos

-We teach our children respect for all members of our community.
+We teach our children to have respect for themselves, for each other and for the school itself and all it represents.
+We are a community rooted in mutual respect.
+Staff continuously and explicitly model respect in all it's forms and direct this towards all pupils.
 Children are taught to be respectful of each other, through listening, courteous response and kindness.
 We help children understand that they cannot be friends with everyone but emphasise all are deserving of respect.
-Adults within the school demonstrate respect in all aspects of their work and are a role model to children.

 The Government set out its definition of British values in the 2011 Prevent Strategy, these strategies have been reiterated by the Prime Minister in 2016.

 The Department of Education says that there is a need to create and enforce a clear and rigorous expectation in all schools to promote the fundamental British Values of democracy, the rule of individual liberty and mutual respect and the tolerance of those with different faiths and beliefs.
 We promote these values at Peel Common Junior School through.

 Our children take part in elections to become School Councillors, PRIDE nominees and Prefects.
 Our children are encouraged to put forward their opinions safe in the knowledge that they will be listened to and respected by both their peers and adults.
 They understand that they may not accept all decisions but understand that this has been decided by the majority for the good of everyone.

 All children work together to create class rules or charters.
 Our children understand that the rules are needed for the harmonious working of the classroom.
 They also understand that we need rules that allow the school to work well such as walking in the corridors, playing in the playground and attending whole school assemblies.